trajtracker/trajtracker/docs/source/paradigms/results.rst

   onset_time > 0 for all targets, this time will be earlier than the targets' actual onset time).
   In stimulusThenMove mode, this value is always 0.

+In the number-to-position paradigm, the file also contains these columns:

+- **target**: The target location
+- **endPoint**: The location mrked by the subject on the number line, using the number line's scale

+In the discrete-choice paradigm, the file also contains these columns:

+- **expectedResponse**: The button expected to be selected (0 = left, 1 = right, -1 = unknown)
+- **UserResponse**: The button actually selected (0 = left, 1 = right)

 Trajectory file
 ---------------